The things you believe in are mostly passed down to you.

 You may not remember it, but you didn’t have any beliefs back then.
 Nothing.

 Let’s say you’re a teenager.
-I bet you already have your own set of beliefs and ideals.
+And you already have your own set of beliefs and ideals.
 And you also believe those are right or… the best for you (or your family).
+Right?

-But wait until you become an independent young adult (20 something).
+Wait until you become an independent young adult (20-something).
 It might come as a shock that most of the things you wished for or imagined aren’t the reality.

 Welcome to the real world — where all your beliefs, ideals, and opinions are being challenged.